HomeGuidesAPI ReferenceChangelog

 Voting Right

-Before any account can vote for super representatives, it needs to obtain voting rights, that is, TRON Power (TP).
-Voting rights can be obtained by staking TRX.
-In addition to obtaining bandwidth or energy, staking TRX will also obtain voting rights at the same time.
-Voters who stake 1TRX will receive 1TP.
-For how to stake, please refer to the Staking on TRON Network chapter.
+Before any account can vote for SRs, it needs to obtain voting rights, that is, TRON Power (TP).
+Voting rights can be obtained by staking TRX, which means in addition to Bandwidth or Energy, staking TRX can also bring users voting rights at the same time.
+Voters who stake 1 TRX will receive 1 TP.
+For more information about how to stake TRX, refer to Staking on TRON Network.

 Bandwidth

-Currently, the unit price of bandwidth is 1000sun.
+Currently, the unit price of Bandwidth is 1,000 sun.

-How to Get Bandwidth Points
+How to Get Bandwidth

-You can send a FreezeBalanceV2Contract type of transaction to stake TRX to obtain bandwidth.
-The following will use wallet-cli as an example to create a FreezeBalanceContract type of transaction:
+You can send a FreezeBalanceV2Contract type of transaction to stake TRX to obtain Bandwidth.
+The following content uses wallet-cli as an example to create a FreezeBalanceContract type of transaction:

 wallet> freezeBalanceV2 1000000 0

-Bandwidth Points Consumption
+Bandwidth Consumption

-In addition to query operations, any transaction needs to consume bandwidth.
-The bandwidth points consumption rules are: first, check whether the transaction initiator's bandwidth obtained by staking TRX is sufficient, if it is sufficient, consume the bandwidth obtained by staking TRX; Otherwise, check whether the free bandwidth of the transaction initiator is sufficient, and if so, consume the free bandwidth, otherwise, TRX will be burned to pay for the bandwidth of the transaction according to the unit price of 0.001TRX per bandwidth.
+Except for query operations, any transaction needs to consume Bandwidth.
+Here are the rules of Bandwidth consumption: Firstly, if the transaction initiator's Bandwidth obtained by staking TRX is sufficient, this part of Bandwidth is used for consumption.
+Otherwise, the free Bandwidth of the transaction initiator is then compared with the transaction consumption.
+If sufficient, the free Bandwidth is consumed instead.
+If neither of them is sufficient for the transaction, TRX will be burned to pay for the Bandwidth consumption of the transaction based on the unit price of 0.001 TRX per Bandwidth.

-Bandwidth Points Recovery
+Bandwidth Recovery

-After the account's free bandwidth and the bandwidth obtained by staking TRX are consumed, they will gradually recover within 24 hours.
+After the account's free Bandwidth and the Bandwidth obtained by staking TRX are consumed, they will gradually recover within 24 hours.

 Account Bandwidth Balance Query

-Free bandwidth balance = freeNetLimit - freeNetUsed
+Free Bandwidth balance = freeNetLimit - freeNetUsed

 Note: If the result returned by the interface does not contain the parameters in the above formula, it means that the parameter value is 0.